ServiceInnovationLab/bagel-box/_posts/2019-11-05-intro-to-machine-learning.md

 Some examples of where machine learning is **not** useful:

 - **Sorting data in a way that you could easily describe**.
 If you're sorting data based on whether it has a particular phrase or is from a particular source - use a spreadsheet or write a script instead!
-- **Anything with small amounts of training data.**
+- **Dealing with small amounts of data.**
 - **Finding stories and meaning.** At the end of the day, machine learning algorithms are computer programs.

 There are a number of ways to use machine learning: